Cisco-AMP/java_security/blog.md

 }
 ```
 Here the `Collection` is reflectively implemented by `java.lang.reflect.Proxy`.
-This should work because `Proxy` implements `Serializable`, and it will be on the server's classpath (all of the Java standard library is).
+This should work because `Proxy` implements `Serializable`, and it will be on the server's classpath (all of the Java standard library is - usually).
 We still need an `InvocationHandler` implementation though.

 Remember that we can't just make our own implementation of one.